 What size hi lift jack do i need jeep

 If your jeep is stock, you can get away with a 48”, however, if you are going to venture off-road you will probably at some point lift your jeep and fit bigger tires.
-At this stage it all depends how high you decide to go, but I would recommend a 48” if you are doing 2-3” lifts and 60” if you decide to go bigger tires and higher lifts.
+At this stage, it all depends on how high you decide to go, but I would recommend a 48” if you are doing 2-3” lifts and 60” if you decide to go bigger tires and higher lifts.

 If you have a 5-6” inch lift on the Jeep rather opt for a 60” hi-lift jack.